Kevin Pittsnogle: Professional career

-Expected to be taken in the 2006 NBA Draft, neither Pittsnogle nor his teammate, shooting guard Mike Gansey, were chosen by any teams.
+Expected to be taken in the 2006 NBA draft, neither Pittsnogle nor his teammate, shooting guard Mike Gansey, were chosen by any teams.
 Although Pittsnogle was predicted in most mock drafts as being chosen in the early-to-mid second round, he went undrafted and thus became a free agent.
 On July 25, 2006, Pittsnogle signed a two-year contract with the Boston Celtics, but he was waived on October 20.
 On November 8, 2006, Pittsnogle signed with the CBA's Pittsburgh Xplosion.

 Pittsnogle was selected to the CBA All-Star game on February 6, after posting 23.5 points per game.
 Pittsnogle currently holds the CBA single-game record for points scored with 44, which he accomplished earlier in his rookie season.
-On March 9, 2007 the Xplosion placed him on the team's inactive reserve list due to tendinitis in his non-shooting elbow.
+On March 9, 2007, the Xplosion placed him on the team's inactive reserve list due to tendinitis in his non-shooting elbow.
 He earned CBA All-Rookie Team honors.

 Pittsnogle played for the NBA's Cleveland Cavaliers on their Summer League team in early July 2007.
-On July 23, 2007 Pittsnogle signed with French Pro A league team Cholet Basket, but was cut one week before the start of the season.
+On July 23, 2007, Pittsnogle signed with French Pro A league team Cholet Basket, but was cut one week before the start of the season.

 Pittsnogle was selected 12th overall by the NBA Development League's Austin Toros in the 2007 D-League draft.
 He was waived by Austin on January 9, 2008.
 He was picked up by the Albuquerque Thunderbirds on January 13, 2008.

 In summer 2008, Pittsnogle has placed his basketball aspirations on hold and, as of January 2009, was working as a middle school teacher and unpaid assistant high school coach.
 Pittsnogle's weight increased to over 300 lbs, causing most scouts to tell him he was in inappropriate shape to return to even semi-professional basketball leagues.
 In the fall of 2008, Pittsnogle learned he had a thyroid condition that slowed his metabolism, which might be partially responsible for his weight gain.
 Medication played a role in his successful effort to lose 25 pounds.
 Currently, he lives with his wife and seven children in his home town of Martinsburg.

-Pittsnogle attempted a comeback in the fall of 2009 when he joined the D-League's Albuquerque Thunderbirds, but after some success on the court, retired again on February 16, 2010 for personal reasons.
+Pittsnogle attempted a comeback in the fall of 2009 when he joined the D-League's Albuquerque Thunderbirds, but after some success on the court, retired again on February 16, 2010, for personal reasons.

 In late 2010, Pittsnogle joined a semipro team based in Winchester, Virginia.
 In 2012, he became a member of a semipro team based in Jefferson County, West Virginia.

 Personal life

-Following Pittsnogle's basketball career, he became a car dealer in his hometown, worked as a special education teacher, high school basketball coach, and most recently as an assistant principal.
+Following Pittsnogle's basketball career, he became a car dealer in his hometown, worked as a special education teacher, high school basketball coach, and most recently as a principal at North Middle School.
 Pittsnogle resides in his hometown of Martinsburg, West Virginia with his wife, and their combined eight kids.